MiaoChangyu/xiaomi-miloco/README.md

 ## Acknowledgments

-Thanks to all developers and community members who have contributed to the Xiaomi Miloco project.
+Thank you to the original team members who worked hard for Miloco：zhaoy、yangyongjie、xx、Changyu、yyk、junhui、郭兴宝、47、afei。

+Your passion and talent are the fundamental driving force behind Miloco's continuous innovation and progress.

 Special thanks to:
 - The [llama.cpp](https://github.com/ggml-org/llama.cpp) open source project for providing inference backend capabilities